sachinraja13/DINO_DETR_MLX/README.md

 ```

 ### Results

-Results on COCO 2017 Validation dataset when evaluated using preloaded pytorch weights:
+Results on COCO 2017 Validation dataset when evaluated using preloaded pytorch weights on ResNet50 Backbone:

 ```
 IoU metric: bbox
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.477